seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

     ## Other Terms

-    - **This license is the complete agreement between you and the creators.**
+    - **This license is the complete agreement between you and the authors.**
-    - If any part of this license is unenforceable, that part will be changed only as much as needed to make it enforceable.
+    - If a court determines it cannot enforce any part of this agreement, it will change that part only as much as needed to make it enforceable.
-    - If any law says that a contract's language should be interpreted against the drafter, that law does not apply to the creators.
+    - If any law says that a court should interpret a contract's language the person who wrote the contract, that law does not apply to the authors of this work.
+This is a standard, publicly available contract, and the authors did not write it to benefit themselves.

     ## How to Provide Notices

-    If you distribute the work in a way that is not compatible with other licenses, you must include a notice that the work is incompatible (see [Notice B][#notice-b---incompatible-license-notice]).
-You must also include a notice that the work is licensed under the Plain MPL (see [Notice A][#notice-a---license-notice]). **As much as possible, include these notices in the individual parts of the work.** If that's not possible, include them in a LICENSE file.
+    If you distribute the work in a way that is not compatible with other licenses, you must include a notice that the work is incompatible with other licenses (see [Notice B][#notice-b---incompatible-license-notice]).
+You also must include a notice that the work is licensed under the Plain MPL (see [Notice A][#notice-a---license-notice]). **Where you can, include these notices in the individual parts of the work.** If you can't, include them in a LICENSE file or in a similar way.

     ### Notice A - License Notice

+    ```markdown

-    `This work is licensed under the Plain MPL.
-If you didn't get a copy of the license with this work, you can find it at <https://plainlicense.org{{ plain_url }}>.`
+    This work is licensed under the Plain MPL.
+If you didn't get a copy of the license
+    with this work, you can find it at [plainlicense.org{{ plain_url | trim('" ') }}](https://plainlicense.org{{ plain_url | trim('" ') }}.

+    ```

     ### Notice B - Incompatible License Notice

+    ```markdown

-    `This work is not compatible with other licenses.
-It is licensed under the Plain MPL and cannot be distributed in any form under other licenses, except the Mozilla Public License 2.0.`
+    This work is licensed under the Plain MPL.
+You may distribute this work under the
+    Plain MPL, or the Mozilla Public License 2.0.
+You may not distribute this work under any other license.

+    ```

     ## Definitions

-    `we`
+    `we` and `the authors`

-    :    The people or organizations that own the work
+    :    The people or organizations that created the work

     `you`

-    :    The person or organization receiving the work
+    :    The person or organization getting, copying, changing, using or providing the work

     `contributor`

-    :    A person or organization that contributes to the work
+    :    A person or organization that contributes to the work.
+You may be a contributor, a user, and an author at the same time.
+Each set of rights and responsibilities applies to you based on your role.

     `larger work`

-    :    A work that combines the licensed work with other works
+    :    A work that combines the licensed work with other works.
+For example, a software program that includes the licensed work and other software is a larger work.

     `the work`